 Flexibility often lacks structure

-How to streamline the transition to the hybrid workplace model
+How to streamline the transition to a successful hybrid workplace

 Once you’ve figured out what your employees want, it’s time to turn that into a reality.
 Your second step in this transition should be your IT department or even someone externally.
 Their role would be to help you set everything up, for remote employees as well as the ones working onsite.
 Use technology as your ally, don’t overcomplicate it, and focus on getting everyone to implement it.